Woset123/ismin-2020-project/README.md

 ### Features

-- Splash Screen
+- Splash Screen :ok_hand:
-- Overview of the 20 most populated cities of some European countries
+- Overview of the 20 most populated cities of some European countries :ok_hand:
-- Add a new Town
+- Add a new Town :ok_hand:
-- Remove an existing Town
+- Remove an existing Town :ok_hand:
-- Favorite Towns can be handled
+- Favorite Towns can be handled :ok_hand:
-- A lot lot lot time of researches
+- A lot lot lot time of researches :relieved:

 ### Issues